How to make a Product Manager Portfolio?

 So while it is ideal to include your past work, it’s practical to consider your portfolio as a repository of your learnings around product management.

-Here are what you can include in your portfolio: (In decreasing order of effectiveness, and increasing order of ease of creation)
+Listed in decreasing order of effectiveness and increasing order of ease of creation.

 This is the most credible and effortful work that you can add to your product portfolio.